 By setting this limit, you can spread your budget further and focus on quality instead of quantity.
 With the five-gift rule, everyone will get the same amount of presents with a 5 Gift Rule Christmas, and they’ll be thoughtful and special.

 I always say an experience is 100 times more memorable than a toy!
+Now, let’s dive into the many benefits of your new family tradition, the five gift rule.

-A Deep Dive Into The 5 Gift Rule For Christmas
+A Deep Dive into the 5 Gift Rule for Christmas

-Now that you have a brief understanding of what the 5 gift Christmas rule is, let’s dive deep into what kind of gifts to give when doing the 5 present rule.
-In my house, the 5 gift rule mainly pertains to my children, as kids are so easy to overspend on.
+Now that you have a brief understanding of what the 5 gift Christmas rule is, let’s dive deep into what kind of gifts to give when doing the 5-present rule.
+In my house, the 5-gift rule mainly pertains to my children, as kids are so easy to overspend on.
 I recommend using this method on anyone you overspend on.

 Something they want